James C. McConville

-James Charles McConville (born 16 March 1959) is a retired four-star United States Army general who served as the 40th chief of staff of the Army from 2019 to 2023.
+James Charles McConville (born 16 March 1959) is a retired American general who served as the 40th chief of staff of the United States Army from 2019 to 2023.
 He previously served as the 36th vice chief of staff of the Army from 2017 to 2019.

-Prior to that, he served as the Army's Deputy Chief of Staff for Personnel (G1).
+McConville was born and raised in Massachusetts and was commissioned in the Army when he graduated from the United States Military Academy in 1981.
+He was initially an Infantry officer before becoming an Army aviator and serving as a helicopter pilot.

+He was deployed to Iraq and Afghanistan several times, including as the commander of the 4th Brigade, 1st Cavalry Division, during the Iraq War, and as the commander of the 101st Airborne Division during the war in Afghanistan.
+He became the longest serving commander of the 101st Airborne Division, from 2011 to 2014, and later served as the deputy chief of staff for personnel of the Army from 2015 to 2017.

 Early life and education

-McConville was born and raised in the Merrymount neighborhood of Quincy, Massachusetts, near Boston.
-He graduated from Archbishop Williams High School in Braintree and then attended the United States Military Academy where he was commissioned as an Infantry officer in the United States Army after his graduation in 1981.
-He earned a Bachelor of Science degree from the United States Military Academy, a Master of Science degree in Aerospace Engineering from Georgia Institute of Technology, and was a 2002 National Security Fellow at Harvard University.
+James Charles McConville was born on 16 March 1959 to Joe and Barbara McConville.
+His father was a U.S. Navy veteran of the Korean War.
+He was born and raised in the Merrymount neighborhood of Quincy, Massachusetts, near Boston.
+He graduated from Archbishop Williams High School in Braintree and then attended the United States Military Academy at West Point, New York, being commissioned as an Infantry officer in the United States Army after his graduation in 1981.
+McConville was nominated to the U.S. Military Academy by Senator Ted Kennedy.
+He earned a Bachelor of Science degree at West Point, a Master of Science degree in Aerospace Engineering from Georgia Institute of Technology in 1990, and was a 2002 National Security Fellow at Harvard University.
+He also attended the United States Army Command and General Staff College, graduating in 1993.